 If you're feeling anxious around the food they serve, just be honest.
 Recovery always goes first and make sure you can text someone during moment like these to make the best decision.
 Someone like a coach (ME!), a friend (ME!) or your parents or siblings (NOT ME!).

-6. Don't be afraid to say "YES" to certain things, go (or don't) and then leave if you don't feel well enough.
+Go (or don't) and then leave if you don't feel well enough.
 I'm all about trusting and following your gut feeling.
 I've said YES to so many things, while I knew my body could barely handle it.
 Sometimes I arrived at said appointment/event and thought to myself: "Get me out of here.
-Migraine alert." and I left while apologising 500 million times and sometimes I went and thought: "Okay body, you're killing it today.
+Migraine alert." and I left while apologizing 500 million times and sometimes I went and thought: "Okay body, you're killing it today.
 I'm so glad I went, because somehow I managed to perk up."
 Either way is fine, but never be afraid to leave.